docker/labs/dockercon-us-2017/README.md

 > - Package an existing ASP.NET MSI so the app runs in Docker, without any application changes.
 > - Create an upgraded package with application updates and Windows patches.
 > - Update and rollback the running application in a production environment with zero downtime.

----

-## Contribute Your Own Labs

-If you have an awesome tutorial/lab and would like to add it here.
-Please open a PR.
-We would love to add more exciting tutorials to the list!